 Galerie Forsblom Studio: January 8–January 31, 2021

-Rafael Wardi’s (b.
-1928) paintings offer a commentary on painting, literature and poetry, a window to the past and the present, a glimpse into the artist’s interests and passions.
+Rafael Wardi’s (1928-2021) paintings offer a commentary on painting, literature and poetry, a window to the past and the present, a glimpse into the artist’s interests and passions.
 His latest oil paintings explore history, featuring subject matter from floral compositions to angels, some assuming the guise of animals.

 Wardi is known for his lively treatment of line and his rich, color-drenched palette.
 His work combines an intimate knowledge of art history with highly distinctive, colorist studies of daily life.
 He embraces a serial working method, delving deeper into each theme while engaging in a self-reflexive study of the nature of painting.
 While each floral composition is a unique, each one unfurls its petals toward the same objective.